SBA Lending FAQ

 - No pre-pay penalty

-- Most all advisors don’t need a cash down payment
+- Most advisors don’t need a cash down payment

 - Ability for startups and W2 advisors to qualify